Last Updated on June 14, 2025 by Alexx

 Like this blog?
 Pin it!

 I received some of these Rotorua attractions as a freebie or for a discounted rate in exchange for content.
 As always, all opinions are my own and are based on my own personal experience.
-Big thanks to Finesse Luxury Glamping, Waimangu Volcanic Valley, Skyline Gondola & Luge, Rotorua Canopy Tours and Polynesian Spa for hosting me.
+Big thanks to Waimangu Volcanic Valley, Skyline Gondola & Luge, Rotorua Canopy Tours and Polynesian Spa for hosting me.

 Leave a Reply